Clauvin/Quarter_Circle_Forward_PUNCH_Mod/README.md

 Spiky Bracers - Made by hand by mod creator.

-White Boots and many other relics with boots as images, Neverending Blood, - Found original at https://game-icons.net/1x1/lorc/steeltoe-boots.html - Made by Lorc, and shared through CC BY 3.0 - Version in game is modified by mod creator.
+White Boots, Neverending Blood, - Found original at https://game-icons.net/1x1/lorc/steeltoe-boots.html - Made by Lorc, and shared through CC BY 3.0 - Version in game is modified by mod creator.

 Wrestler's Cloak - Found original at https://game-icons.net/1x1/delapouite/cape.html - Made by Delapouite, and shared through CC BY 3.0 - Version in game is modified by mod creator.